 With the overbearing heat that is known to come down upon Singapore, it can get quite hot to do sports outside, another reason perhaps why gym memberships have seen a rise in signups.

 But what if there’s a way to keep yourself fit and cool in this weather?
-Many of you I’m sure have heard of kayaking in Singapore, but here at 5 unique water sport activities that you can do to beat the infamous heat in the Little Red Dot.
+Many of you I’m sure have heard of kayaking in Singapore, but here are 5 unique water sport activities that you can do to beat the infamous heat in the Little Red Dot.

 Photo by ipaddleadventures via Instagram.